What is USMEF?

-Headquartered in Denver, USMEF has offices in Seoul, Tokyo, Hong Kong, Beijing, Shanghai, Shenyang, Singapore, Taipei, Moscow, St. Petersburg, Mexico City, Monterrey and Brussels.
-USMEF also has special market representatives covering South China, the Middle East and the Caribbean.
+Headquartered in Denver, USMEF has offices in Seoul, Tokyo, Hong Kong, Beijing, Shanghai, Shenyang, Singapore, Taipei, Moscow, St. Petersburg, Mexico City and Monterrey.
+USMEF also has special market representatives covering South America, South China, Europe, the Middle East, Africa and the Caribbean.

 How does USMEF increase U.S. red meat exports?

 USMEF carries out market development activities in more than 80 countries.
 These activities fall into several primary areas: